 Strengthen your ankle muscles.
 If you are prone to twisting your ankle, ask your doctor for exercises to help strengthen the supporting muscles of your ankle.

-During the physical exam, your doctor will check for points of tenderness in your ankle.
+Your doctor will examine your ankle to check for points of tenderness.
 The precise location of your pain can help determine its cause.

-They may move your foot into different positions, to check your range of motion.
+Your doctor may move your foot into different positions to check your range of motion.
 You may be asked to walk for a short distance so that your doctor can examine your gait.

 If your signs and symptoms suggest a break or fracture, your doctor may suggest one or more of the following imaging tests.